SublimeText/PackageDev/README.rst

 You can convert JSON or Plist files to YAML any time (using the ``Convert to...`` build system), but for convenience
-AAAPackageDev provides a migration command that takes care of all that, and more.
+PackageDev provides a migration command that takes care of all that, and more.